zfang08/OnlineOrder/README.md

 # OnlineOrder

 A full-stack food-ordering web application inspired by DoorDash.
 Customers can browse restaurants, view menus, add items to a shopping cart, and check out.
-The backend is a Spring Boot REST API backed by PostgreSQL; the frontend is a pre-built React single-page app served as static resources from the same Spring Boot process.
+The backend is a Spring Boot REST API backed by PostgreSQL; the frontend is a React single-page app (Create React App + Ant Design) that lives in `frontend/` and is built into static assets served by the same Spring Boot process.

 ---